Michael R. Cogliandro

 Stealth Differentiation for the Whole Class

-Then there was a girl with profound dyslexia who had pretty much given up on school.
-I reworked the lessons for her entire class so she could participate without looking "different."
-I didn't want her to feel singled out.
+There was a girl with profound dyslexia who had pretty much given up on school.
+I reworked the lessons for her entire class so she could participate without looking “different.”
+I didn’t want her to feel singled out.
 I made lessons and activities with as little reading as possible.
 I would often make her the “Teacher” to highlight a natural ability I saw in her as a leader.
 By shifting the delivery for everyone, she led from her strengths without the stigma of a modified assignment.

 Challenging the Advanced Learner

-Professional Experience
+Experience

 2022 – Present